 BOGUS ONLINE SURVEYS

 There are criminals who claim to offer you cash to complete surveys, trials or carry out market research with payment being made to you by bank transfer or via an online payment system.
-Criminals will even offer to sell you access to online survey businesses by promising you access to potentially high earnings.
+Criminals will even offer to sell you access to online survey businesses, with the promise of potentially high earnings.

 ENVELOPE STUFFING

-Some scheme operators are so confident in their ability to defraud people, they include accurate information buried within their terms and conditions on what the scheme really involves.
+Some scheme operators are so confident in their ability to defraud people that they include accurate information buried within their terms and conditions on what the scheme really involves.

 This type of envelope scheme is just one of many.
 Other schemes involve:

-• you pay for a starter pack and any work you do addressing envelopes is continuously returned to you as not of the required quality and therefore you don't get paid
+- you pay for a starter pack, and any work you do addressing envelopes is continuously returned to you as not of the required quality and therefore you do not get paid

 ASSEMBLING PRODUCTS AT HOME